 Most dog owners are responsible and clean up after their pets, but a small number continue to cause problems.
 Dog fouling is a health risk to all people and can cause the infection 'Toxocariasis' which can lead to blindness.
 It can also transmit infections and diseases to other animals.

-The Fouling of Land by Dogs (District of Eden) Order 2008 designates areas of land where owners must pick up after their dogs, or face a fixed penalty ticket of £75, and possibly a fine of up to £1,000.
+The Fouling of Land by Dogs (District of Eden) Order 2008 designates areas of land where owners must pick up after their dogs, or face a fixed penalty notice of £100.
+Alternatively, a dog owner could be prosecuted in the Magistrates court and the fine could be increased up to £1,000.

 See Dog Control Public Spaces Protection Orders for more details.

 When you walk your dog, be sure to take poo bags with you, the same as you would remember a lead.
 Please note, rain does not wash the problem away.

 - your own blue refuse bag at home.

 Report a litter bin problem online to tell us of any issues.

 It is every dog owner's duty to clean up after their dog.
 Do not give all dog owners a bad name.